 Dondorf No.314 Pierre l’Ebouriffé - Jeu de Cartes

 Alongside their magnificent range of luxury playing cards, Dondorf also produced a varied range of games for children.
 This example based on the “Der Struwwelpeter” stories first published in 1847 was evidently made for export to Holland, Belgium and France as it is accompanied by bi-lingual instructions.
+It was published in UK by A.N.
+Myers in c.1890.
 The game contains 9 sets of four cards numbered consecutively.
 Each set is like a comic strip with a moral lesson, telling a story about a naughty child who gets into trouble for such things as disobeying their parents, bad table manners, harming animals or making fun of foreigners.

 Dondorf Card Games